SSherwoodW/animatedtextgitmemo/README.md

 # animatedtextgitmemo
-Silly demo repo to illustrate how to pull from github
+Silly demo repo to illustrate how to pull from github.
+Great!